 How Did We Go From Being Authors to Being Soap-Sellers?

 My journey is typical of many men and women who’ve had other careers, raised children, and finally found time in their fifties, sixties, and seventies to finish a book.
-In my long-ago youth, I was a carpenter, remodeling contractor, and building magazine editor.
-I fit the writing in whenever I could.
+In my long-ago youth, I worked as a carpenter, a remodeling contractor, and a building magazine editor.
+I fit my creative writing in whenever I could.
 But, when my last kid graduated from college, my husband I scaled back our expenses, and I did what I’d always wanted to do.
 I returned to the creative endeavors that fed my soul.

 As I had done with everything else in my life, I threw myself into this second career.
 I applied for fellowships, attended writing conferences, pitched agents, sent queries, had agents ask for partials, had agents ask for complete manuscripts, did rewrites, combed through Publishers’ Marketplace looking for agents of debut novels, won literary prizes and Arts Council awards, did residencies, queried university presses, sent manuscripts, and rode the roller coaster of elation and disappointment.
 Meanwhile, a revolution was taking place in the publishing industry.

 Publishers Followed Readers and Ad Revenue